 The Board supports provider re-entry as part of its mission to promote access to quality care.
 Healthcare professionals who re-enter practice after more than two years of clinical inactivity collaborate with the Board to establish a re-entry plan.
-The resulting plan is formalized in a Consent Agreement (formerly Corrective Action Agreement), which is non-disciplinary.
+The resulting plan is formalized in a Consent Agreement for Re-Entry to Practice (formerly Corrective Action Agreement), which is non-disciplinary.
 This agreement is a mutual understanding of how the healthcare professional will demonstrate competency after a lapse in practice.
 It may include terms such as mentorship by another healthcare professional and continuing education in the intended area of practice.
-A Consent Agreement ends upon successful completion.
+A Consent Agreement for Re-Entry to Practice ends upon successful completion.

 When crafting a re-entry plan, the Board considers many factors and tailors the agreement to the healthcare professional's specific circumstances.
 Some of the factors include:

 - How long was the professional independently practicing prior to the interruption in practice?

 - How long was the professional out of practice?

 - What has the professional done to maintain competency (e.g. continuing education or maintenance of certification)?

 - What is the professional's specialty and intended practice setting?